iivalo/python/README.md

 # python
-python basics to be added
+python basics to be added..